opendilab/DI-engine-docs/source/hands_on/sqil.rst

 4. SQIL is an **off-policy** algorithm.

-5. In nerveX, SQIL uses **eps-greedy** for exploration.
+5. In DI-engine, SQIL uses **eps-greedy** for exploration.

-6. The nerveX implementation of SQIL only supports **discrete** action spaces for now.
+6. The DI-engine implementation of SQIL only supports **discrete** action spaces for now.

 7. The advantages for SQIL include more robustness in the face of uncertain dynamics and Naturally incorporation with exploration.